Hartsville mayoral election to be decided in runoff

 HARTSVILLE, S.C.
-(WBTW)– No mayoral candidate managed to get the 50 percent of votes needed to win Tuesday’s election in Hartsville.
+(WBTW)– No mayoral candidate managed to get the 50% of votes plus one needed to win Tuesday’s election in Hartsville.

 Candidates Justin Evans and Casey Hancock will face off once again in a runoff election.
 They received the most votes of the five candidates vying for the office.
-Evans received 38 percent of the votes while Hancock received 31.
+Evans received 38% of the votes while Hancock received 31%.

-They beat out Jim Blue with 22 percent, Jordan Flowers with six percent and Stephen Peterson with about two percent.
+They beat out Jim Blue with 22%, Jordan Flowers with 6% and Stephen Peterson with about 2%.

 Both candidates said they are already looking at their work for the weeks ahead.